DiegoSelle/master_thesis/README.md

 The presented thesis was part of the Skyscanner project: https://www.laas.fr/projects/skyscanner/

-It is a joint venture of five research instititions in Toulouse that aims at the study and experimentation of a fleet of mini-drones that cooperates to enable the adaptive sampling of cumulus-type clouds.
-The goal is to analyze the cloud's behaviour over the timespan of an hour, which corresponds to the expected lifetime of a cloud.
+It is a joint venture of [five research instititions](https://www.laas.fr/projects/skyscanner/skyscanner-team) in Toulouse that aims at the study and experimentation of a fleet of mini-drones that cooperates to enable the adaptive sampling of cumulus-type clouds.
+The goal is to analyze the cloud's behavior over the timespan of an hour, which corresponds to the typical lifetime of a cloud.

+In my particular case, I was part of the RIS Team at LAAS-CNRS under the supervision of Simon Lacroix.

 ## PDF File of the Master's thesis done with LaTex